-An assessment panel was formed with expertise and knowledge of the policy, program delivery and industries relating to the grant.
+An assessment panel was formed, comprising an independent Chair and two members from DAWE with expertise and knowledge of the policy, program delivery and industries relating to the grant.
 The assessment panel considered each application on its merits, based on:

-- an assessment of all eligible and compliant applications, scoring each application in relation to 3 assessment criteria
+- an assessment of all eligible and compliant applications, scoring each application in relation to three equally weighted assessment criteria

 - how it compares to other applications

 - whether it provides value for money.